sshuvoo/stl-kit/README.md

   </a>
 </p>

-A modern JavaScript library providing efficient and reusable implementations of common data structures and algorithms.
-Designed to simplify development by offering ready-to-use collections like linked lists, stacks, queues, deques, and more—with clean, consistent APIs and zero boilerplate.
+A modern JavaScript & TypeScript standard template library (STL) for data structures and algorithms.
+Includes high-performance implementations of Stack, Queue, Deque, Linked List, Vector, Set, Map, Tree, Heap, and Graph — inspired by C++ STL.
+Designed for performance, reusability, and clean, type-safe APIs.

 ---